By NexGen Support Team

 Understanding the differences between these types is important.
 It helps us see if a business is doing well with its money.
 Liquidity is how good a company is at paying its debts on time.
 This information shows us how well a business manages its finances.

 Some examples of current debts include accounts payable.
 This is the money we owe suppliers for goods or services.
-Other examples are short-term loans and expenses we need to pay, like salaries and rent.
+Other examples are short-term loans and expenses we need to pay, like salaries, mortgage payables, income taxes, notes payable within a year and rent.
 Unearned revenue is another current liability.
 This is the money we receive for services we will provide in the future.
 Lastly, there are current maturities of long-term debt.
 This refers to the part of long-term debt that we need to pay back within a year.

 Managing current obligations is very important for a business.
 It helps them maintain a strong liquidity position.
 This means they have enough cash or liquid assets available when needed.
 When companies handle this well, they can pay their bills on time.
 This practice helps them stay financially stable.